 Before starting treatment, talk with your child’s doctor about possible side effects.
 Ask:

 The next section in this guide is Follow-up Care.
 It explains the importance of checkups after treatment is finished.
-You may use the menu to choose a different section to read in this guide.
+Use the menu to choose a different section to read in this guide.